 - If you were unable to choose a program by the end of your Mentor Session, staff will ask that you do some more research on your own and to contact the office again when you are ready to start Step 2.
 You can email International@Millersville.edu indicating you are ready to move on.

 How to Study Abroad

 "Program Search" feature

 How is this Meeting Scheduled?

-In order for the office to schedule an Advising Meeting, you must complete the Contact Information questionnaire.
+In order for the office to schedule an Advising Meeting, you must have completed your Mentor session and completed your Contact Information questionnaire.
 You will provide your phone number and days/times that you are available to meet.
-GE staff will then contact you via email and/or phone to set up and confirm your appointment.
+IPS staff will then contact you via email and/or phone to set up and confirm your appointment.

 Your Next Steps:

 - Discuss Your Plans with family, friends, significant others, or those involved in the decision-making process for your study abroad experience.

 - Meet with your academic advisor(s) to discuss how to make academic progress abroad.
 If you or your advisor have any questions or concerns contact your study abroad advisor.